 Ensure that the honey tubes are inserted firmly and correctly with the tongue in the honey-leak-back gap, and that the hive is sloped towards the outlet.

 If you have connected the honey tube to a container, ensure that air can escape from the container.
 In your efforts to make it bee-proof, don’t make it air-tight, otherwise the honey can back up in the tube and spill over the edges of the trough inside the hive.

 For Flow Hive Classics, place the corflute Slider (white plastic sheet in the baseboard) in the upper position.
 This will allow the bees to recycle any spilled honey.

-For Flow Hive 2s, make sure to clean out your acrylic inspection tray before harvesting.
+For Flow Hive 2s and Flow Hive 2+, make sure to clean out your acrylic and poly inspection trays, respectively, before harvesting.
 This will catch any honey spills.

 If you do experience leakage with your initial frame we recommend that you check to make sure your remaining frames are all capped and ready to harvest.